Best Cheap iPad iMore 2021

 Runner-up: iPad Air (2019)

-With the iPad Air 3, you get a larger display, a newer chip, and more available storage than the iPad (2018).
-This iPad also supports a Smart Keyboard thanks to its Smart Connector.
-Although iPad screens aren't ideal for outdoor use, some are better than others.
-Unlike the iPad (2018), the iPad Air (2019) has a fully laminated display with anti-reflective coating.
-It also includes a wide-color (P3), True Tone display.
-The newer tablet also has a better front-facing camera.
+With the iPad Air 3, you get a larger and better display, a newer chip, and more available storage.
+Unlike the current iPad, the iPad Air has a fully laminated display with anti-reflective coating.
+It also includes a wide-color (P3), True Tone display, and better front-facing camera.

 For these extras, you'll pay around $130 more at each price point.
 Again, you'll need to decide whether the difference is worth it.